Nothing beats the true analog sound of a cranked tube amp!

 Luckily it’s very easy to visibly identify what a bad tube looks like without the need for a tube tester.
 Within your tubes, sits a heater filament and when working optimally, will illuminate with a satisfying warm orange glow.

-These filaments when glowing, emit electrons at high temperature producing heat for the tube which is needed to maintain the amplifiers optimal tone.
+These filaments when glowing, emit electrons at high temperatures producing heat for the tube which is needed to maintain the amplifier’s optimal tone.